 - For your exam day strategy, try to keep calm and focused, go according to a plan that is the most time-efficient for you.

-For any doubts or queries, candidates can contact the concerned authorities using the details given below.
+For any doubts or queries, candidates can reach out to the concerned authorities using the contact details given below.

 Address for correspondence